chinge55/computervision/README.md

 2. ```numpy```
 3. ```matplotlib```

-*Most of the calculations will be done in numpy.*

 ## Basics Of Images
 Images are just a 3-D matrix of 8 bit numbers: 0-255 (Will be referred as ```uint8```).
 Where 0 means black and 255 means white.
 Images are stored in an array: